Pluggers by Rick McKee for October 27, 2024

 5. Missing large

-Robert Nowall Premium Member 25 days ago
+Robert Nowall Premium Member about 2 months ago

 My father told me he and his buddies used playing cards.